 A multidisciplinary panel agreed on a consensus definition of pulmonary exacerbations in children and adults with PCD that we anticipate will be used as an outcome in clinical trials.
 Timing is right for this definition, with the rapidly evolving research into PCD and the emergence of clinical trials [16, 21] and clinical studies [36-39] involving children and adults with PCD.
 We expect that physicians will continue making informed decisions concerning pulmonary exacerbations in clinical practice.
 Much discussion occurred in face-to-face meetings to define the scope and methodology.
 Although upper respiratory tract infections are problematic in PCD, and often co-exist with pulmonary infections, we decided that our definition should concentrate on exacerbations of the lower airway.
 Recognizing that PCD is a multi-organ disease including the entire respiratory system, it is noteworthy that upper respiratory tract symptoms are not captured by this definition.
 The consensus panel deliberately chose not to include specific ear-nose-throat symptoms because exacerbations of upper and lower respiratory tract often occur separately, and have different prognostic implications.
 Upper respiratory tract symptoms impact on quality of life of patients with PCD [40-42], and a separate consensus statement will be needed prior to clinical trials which have upper airway exacerbations as a clinical outcome measure.
 However, we appreciate that an increase in upper and lower airway symptoms may occur together and that in some, especially the young, it may be difficult to differentiate.

 Whilst definitions for pulmonary exacerbations in CF and non-CF bronchiectasis informed the initial framework of our discussions, we rapidly focussed on our experiences of managing children and adults with PCD.
 Although PCD shares many features with CF and non-CF bronchiectasis, the panel strongly believed that this distinct syndrome required a bespoke definition since pathophysiology, symptoms, and prognosis differ.
 Unlike recent symptom-based definition for non-CF bronchiectasis [35], we decided that proposing a timeframe (e.g. increased cough for 48 hours) was not possible because of lack of evidence; we propose that information concerning duration of symptoms which might indicate a significant exacerbation should be captured during future validation studies.
-We decided that it was feasible to develop a definition applicable to both children and adults, and we therefore recruited additional adult physicians to the panel.
+These would also be able to test the robustness of using non-specific symptoms such as temperature >38oC and malaise We decided that it was feasible to develop a definition applicable to both children and adults, and we therefore recruited additional adult physicians to the panel.
 There was little discernible difference between opinions of paediatric and adult physicians during voting.
 The panel benefited from three patient representatives.

 The systematic review of PCD literature and the general review of CF and bronchiectasis definitions for exacerbations were conducted prior to the meetings, providing an evidence-base to inform potential formats of the definition and the items that might be included.
 We agreed to an e-Delphi method, accepting agreement by >80% to signify consensus.
 Having started with a potential list of 21 criteria, only 7 were included in the final definition.